-SFDR is the ratio of the rms value of the next largest component in the ADC output spectrum (up to $f_s/2$ and excluding dc) to the rms value of the fundamental.
+Peak harmonic or spurious noise is defined as the ratio of the rms value of the next largest component in the ADC output spectrum (up to $f{\rm s}/2$ and excluding dc) to the rms value of the fundamental.
 Normally, the value of this specification is determined by the largest harmonic in the spectrum, but for ADCs where the harmonics are buried in the noise floor, it is a noise peak.

-Intermodulation Distortion (IMD)
+Intermodulation Distortion

 With inputs consisting of sine waves at two frequencies, fa and fb, any active device with nonlinearities creates distortion products at sum and difference frequencies of mfa \pm nfb where m, n = 0, 1, 2, 3, and so on.
-Intermodulation distortion terms are those for which neither m nor n is equal to zero.
+Intermodulation distortion terms are those for which neither m nor n are equal to zero.
 For example, the second-order terms include (fa + fb) and (fa - fb), while the third-order terms include (2fa + fb), (2fa - fb), (fa + 2fb), and (fa - 2fb).

-The AD7356 is tested using the CCIF standard where two input frequencies near the top end of the input bandwidth are used.
-In this case, the second-order terms are usually distanced in frequency from the original sine waves and the third-order terms are usually at a frequency close to the input frequencies.
+The AD7357 is tested using the CCIF standard where two input frequencies near the top end of the input bandwidth are used.
+In this case, the second-order terms are usually distanced in frequency from the original sine waves, while the third-order terms are usually at a frequency close to the input frequencies.
 As a result, the second- and third-order terms are specified separately.
 The calculation of the intermodulation distortion is as per the THD specification, where it is the ratio of the rms sum of the individual distortion products to the rms amplitude of the sum of the fundamentals expressed in decibels.